MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

   see [about_Remote_Jobs](about_Remote_Jobs.md).
 - `BackgroundJob` - Commands and scripts run in a separate process on the local machine.
 For more information, see [about_Jobs](about_Jobs.md).
-- `PSTaskJob` or `ThreadJob` - Commands and script runs in a separate thread within the same process on the local machine.
+- `PSTaskJob` or `ThreadJob` - Commands and scripts run in a separate thread within the same process on the local machine.

-Thread based jobs are not as robust as Remote and Background jobs, because they run in the same process on different threads.
+Thread-based jobs are not as robust as remote and background jobs, because they run in the same process on different threads.
 If one job has a critical error that crashes the process, then all other jobs in the process are terminated.